Kokoda Track campaign: Australian forces

 About the middle of July, GHQ was planning Operation Providence for development of an airstrip in the vicinity of Buna.
 When orders were issued to Morris for the Providence operation on 17 July, he intended to use the 39th Battalion as the force required under the plan to garrison the Buna area.
 The initial deployment of the 39th Battalion had an entirely different aim though.
 Author, Eustace Keogh, clarifies this:

 On 23 June, an initial order was given for a company of the 39th Battalion to deploy to Kokoda with the possibility of it being joined by the rest of the battalion.
 This was amended on 24 June for deployment of the battalion (less one company).
 The instrument for this was NGF Operational Instruction 18.
 It placed the PIB under command of the 39th Battalion.
 It also assigned detachments of service units in support.
 Attachments were placed under command of Lieutenant Colonel William Owen, commanding officer of the 39th Battalion.
 "Maroubra" was assigned as the code word.
-An advance party, the battalion's B Company, assembled at Illolo.
+An advance party, the battalion's B Company under Captain Sam Templeton, assembled at Illolo.
 Departing on Uberi 8 July, it arrived at Kokoda on 14 July.

 As a code word, "Maroubra" continued to be used throughout the campaign to refer to operations along the track and the Australian forces deployed forward—even though references to "Maroubra Force" in sources is somewhat enigmatic.

 The Japanese landings around Buna and Gona saw B Company of the 39th Battalion in position at Kokoda and C Company advancing along the track, departing Illolo on 23 July.
 The remainder of the battalion was poised to move and most of the battalion had arrived at Deniki by 4 August.